mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 var r io.Reader = Rectangle{width: 3, height: 4} // check fails
 ```

+#### Empty Interface

+An interface with no methods, referred to as
+the "empty interface", matches every type.
+This can be given a name such as "any" using `type any interface{}`.

+The empty interface enables writing functions
+with parameters that accept any type.
+The standard library package `fmt` defines many functions
+such as `Println` and `Printf` that do this.

+Type assertions must be used to operate on these values.

+Using empty interfaces should be avoided when possible
+because they sacrifice compile-time type checking
+and open the possibility for more run-time errors.

 #### Type Assertions

 A "type assertion" verifies that the value of